Terradue/doc-developer-sandbox/source/field/ocean_color/lib_beam/nodes/binning.rst

   while (check stdin?) is (line)

-    :Stage-in list of expression results of the period
+    :Stage-in list of expression results of the period;

     while (check list?) is (line)